anapschuch/sysml-parser/README.md

 This project allows you to generate Python classes from a SysML model built with Papyrus.

+## Modeling Guide

+Please refer to <a href="https://github.com/anapschuch/sysml-parser/blob/main/docs/Modeling%20Guide%20-%20-Electric%20Kettle.pdf" target="_blank">Kettle Modeling Guide</a> for help on how to create the project, diagrams and elements in Papyrus.
 ## Running the project

 First, clone or download this repository.